Before jumping into the Russian dating scene, here is everything you need to know about understanding local men and

 An overview of dating in Russia

 When you first move to Russia, you might be under the impression that being from a far-off land will increase your chances of dating success.
 However, unfortunately, the reality is somewhat different.
 Indeed, fewer than one in five marriages in Moscow are between people from different countries.
 And while English-speaking countries do feature on the list of most common nationalities for marriages, they lag well behind the Ukraine, Turkey, and Moldova.

 A lack of romantic interest in foreigners isn’t necessarily a recent phenomenon, either.
 In fact, one poll of under-25s found that fewer than 10% of Russian women would consider marrying a foreigner.
 While this might be partly down to old stereotypes, politics might also be a contributing factor.
 With Russia currently having increased tensions with the west, for instance, marrying a fellow countryman can seem like the safer option for some nationals.
 Needless to say, Russian men and women like to stick together; which could pose a challenge for expats looking for love.
 And that’s not the only obstacle you might face.

 Language barriers can also be an issue when navigating the dating scene in Russia.
-While many people in big expat cities such as Moscow and Saint Petersburg, speak English, it’s certainly not common everywhere.
-So unless you intend to learn the lingo, or at least master the basics, you should be prepared for the fact that many people you meet might not be able to communicate with you.
+While many people in big expat cities in Russia such as Moscow and Saint Petersburg, speak English, it’s certainly not common everywhere.
+So unless you intend to learn Russian, or at least master the basics, you should be prepared for the fact that many people you meet might not be able to communicate with you.